nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/Website-Style-Guide/0index.md

 10 mins | 6.
 [Pangeo binder style guide](./5PangeoBinderGuide.md)| How to create Pangeo binders?
 5 mins | 7.
 [Practice repo style guide](./6PracticeGithubRepos.md) | How to create a practice Github repo?

+=== "Prerequisites"

+    To contribute to the CFDE's website, you must be onboarded to the CFDE.
+Contact us for help if you're interested in contributing training materials!

 Location of important files in the training Github repo:
 ```
 ├── mkdocs.yml